Skip to main content

 #

-No — Athens is one of Europe’s most affordable capitals.
-It’s significantly cheaper than Paris, Rome, or Barcelona.
-Budget travelers can manage on €40-60/day.
+No — and this surprises a lot of people.
+Athens is one of the most affordable capitals in Western/Southern Europe, significantly cheaper than Paris, Rome, Amsterdam, or Barcelona.
+Budget travelers can comfortably manage on €40-60/day.

 How much money do I need per day in Athens?